amyylin1/Drops_of_Jupyter/README.md

     ![Screen Shot 2022-12-23 at 8 35 59 AM](https://user-images.githubusercontent.com/108419097/209344805-3d15a517-42ab-423e-92f1-af975aeb4369.png)

-### Model 2: Unsupervised Model
-IS THERE STUFF TO PUT HERE?

 ### Explanation of model choices: Logistic regression
 - We choose logistic regression to predict diabetes based on socio-economical factors.